Buscogast Plus Tablet

 lactation

-Buscogast Plus Tablet may be taken with or without food, but it is better to take it at a fixed time.
+Buscogast Plus Tablet may be taken with or without food.

 None